29 Days to Great Sex Day 18: Foreplay Can Be For Him, Too!

 That’s extremely common, and the best remedy is to really talk to your husband about it.
 Wait until you’re both in a good mood, and having fun together, and then just start the conversation.
 Ask what he wants out of your sex life.
 Tell him what you want.
 Tell him that you want to be able to fully enjoy it and feel very passionate, but you can’t get there unless you have some attention first.
 Most men really enjoy seeing their wife respond and get pleasure, so if you can continue to communicate this, chances are he will want to help.

-So here are some ways to redo foreplay so that he can start seeing them as part of “the main event”, when it’s not just about you, but it’s about him, too.
+So here are six foreplay tips so that he can start seeing foreplay as part of “the main event”, when it’s not just about you, but it’s about him, too.

 Men are highly visual, and foreplay can begin with the way that you beckon him upstairs, or get undressed, or crawl into bed.
 Push him onto the bed and then make him watch as you take off your clothes.
 I know some of you are very sensitive to how your body looks, but remember that he gets pleasure from it, and your body is the only naked woman’s body he’s allowed to see.
 So let him see it.